rajeesing/StraightToBusiness/README.md

 # Push Images to Hub
 You can use ```docker push <image name>:<tag name>``` but make sure you are logged in terminal.
 To logic you can use ```docker login```.
 You can observe in your docker hub portal that one image got created.
 This image you can pull to create container by using ```docker pull <name of hub image>:<tag>``` and then build container by using ```docker run -p 9001:5000 -e DOTNET_URLS=http://+:5000 <image name:<tag>```

+# Deploy your image to Azure Container Instance
+1. Copy the image name
+2. Create a container instance in Azure Portal, while creating select Image Source field as Other Registry and input your image name in Image field.
+3. Add the DNS name in networking tab and put the port number.
+4. Finally, create container.
+After couple of minutes deployment will be done.
+5. Copy FQDN, paste on browser url with port number, you should see your app running.

+# Deploy to Azure Container App
+You will get Image source option which you can use Docker hub and put your image name.
+Additinally you need to select Ingress[^1]. tag's option.

+[^1]: Ingress, conversely, pertains to the flow of data into a private network from an external source, typically the public internet.
+In cloud computing, managing ingress effectively is key to maintaining network integrity and security.